warint/iriR/README.md

 ### Step 3: Getting the company’ name

 A user needs to enter the name of the desired company.
-To do so, the following function provides access to all the companies of interest.
+To do so, the following function provides access to all the companies of interest:

 ``` r
 irir_company() # A list of all companies will be produced